GOP nudges closer to House win; Senate could hinge on runoff

-WASHINGTON (AP) — Republicans were closing in Wednesday on a narrow House majority while control of the Senate hinged on a series of tight races in a midterm election that defied expectations of sweeping conservative victories driven by frustration over inflation and President Joe Biden's leadership.
+WASHINGTON (AP) — Republicans inched closer to a narrow House majority Wednesday, while control of the Senate hinged on a few tight races in a midterm election that defied expectations of sweeping conservative victories driven by frustration over inflation and President Joe Biden's leadership.

 Either party could secure a Senate majority with wins in both Nevada and Arizona — where the races were too early to call.
 But there was a strong possibility that, for the second time in two years, the Senate majority could come down to a runoff in Georgia next month, with Democratic Sen. Raphael Warnock and Herschel Walker failing to earn enough votes to win outright.

-In the House, Democrats kept seats in districts from Virginia to Pennsylvania to Kansas, while many West Coast contests were still too early to call.
-But Republicans notched several important victories in their bid to get to the 218 seats needed to reclaim the House majority.
-In a particularly symbolic victory, the GOP toppled House Democratic campaign chief Sean Patrick Maloney of New York.
+In the House, Republicans on Wednesday night were within a dozen seats of the 218 needed to take control, while Democrats kept seats in districts from Virginia to Pennsylvania to Kansas and many West Coast contests were still too early to call.
+In a particularly symbolic victory for the GOP, Sean Patrick Maloney of New York, the House Democratic campaign chief, lost his bid for a sixth term.

-Democratic candidates who prioritized protecting abortion rights, after this summer's Supreme Court decision overturning the landmark Roe v.
-Wade court decision, performed well.
-The party won governors' races in Wisconsin, Michigan and Pennsylvania — battlegrounds critical to Biden's 2020 win over Donald Trump.
-But Republicans held on to governors' mansions in Florida, Texas and Georgia, another battleground state Biden narrowly won two years ago.

-Even if the GOP ultimately wins the House, it won't be by a margin as large as during other midterm cycles.
-Democrats gained a net of 41 House seats under Trump in 2018, President Barack Obama saw the GOP gain 63 in 2010 and Republicans gained 54 seats in 1994, during the Bill Clinton administration.
+Democrats did better than history suggested they would.
+The party in power almost always suffers losses in the president’s first midterm elections, though even if the GOP ultimately wins the House, it won't be by a margin as large as during other midterm cycles.
+Democrats gained a net of 41 House seats under then-President Donald Trump in 2018, President Barack Obama saw the GOP gain 63 in 2010 and Republicans gained 54 seats during President Bill Clinton's first midterm.

 A small majority in the House would pose a great challenge for the GOP and especially California Rep. Kevin McCarthy, who is in line to be House speaker and would have little room for error in navigating a chamber of members eager to leverage their votes to advance their own agenda.

-“As we sit here I can't, with 100% certainty, tell you who holds the House majority," said Maloney, whose defeat marks the first time since 1980 the head of the Democratic House campaign arm has been defeated.
-"If we fall a little short, we’re going to know that we gave it our all and we beat the spread.”

-Democrats had faced historic headwinds.
-The party in power almost always suffers losses in the president's first midterm elections, but Democrats bet that anger from the Supreme Court's decision to gut abortion rights might energize their voters to buck historical trends.

-In Pennsylvania, Democrats won the governorship and Senate in the key battleground state.
+In the fight for Senate control, Pennsylvania was a bright spot for Democrats.
 Lt.
 Gov. John Fetterman, who suffered a stroke five months ago, flipped a Republican-controlled Senate seat, topping Trump-endorsed Republican Dr. Mehmet Oz.
-In the governor’s race Democratic Attorney General Josh Shapiro beat Republican Doug Mastriano, an election denier who some feared would not certify a Democratic presidential win in the state in 2024.

 Biden didn’t entirely shoulder the blame for inflation, with close to half of voters saying the higher-than-usual prices were more because of factors outside of his control.
 And despite the president bearing criticism from a pessimistic electorate, some of those voters backed Democratic candidates.

-Democrats were betting on a midterm boost resulting from voter outrage over the elimination of a woman's constitutional right to an abortion.
-Voters in reliably red Kentucky rejected a ballot measure aimed at denying any constitutional protections for abortion.
-In the swing state of Michigan, meanwhile, voters approved a measure to enshrine abortion rights in the state's constitution.

-The results mirrored an August vote in conservative Kansas, where voters soundly rejected changing that state’s constitution to let lawmakers tighten restrictions or ban abortions.
+Democrats counted on a midterm boost from the Supreme Court's decision to gut abortion rights, which they thought might energize their voters, and the bet paid off.
+In four states where the issue was on the ballot, voters backed abortion rights.
 VoteCast showed that 7 in 10 national voters said overturning the 1973 Roe v.
 Wade decision was an important factor in their midterm decisions.
 It also showed the reversal was broadly unpopular.
-And roughly 6 in 10 say they favor a law guaranteeing access to legal abortion nationwide.
+And roughly 6 in 10 said they favor a law guaranteeing access to legal abortion nationwide.

-There were no widespread problems with ballots or voter intimidation reported around the country, though there were hiccups typical of most Election Days.

 In the first national election since the Jan.
 6 insurrection, some who participated in or were in the vicinity of the attack on the U.S. Capitol were poised to win elected office.
 One of those Republican candidates, Derrick Van Orden in Wisconsin — who was outside the Capitol during the deadly riot — won a House seat.
 Another, J.R.
 Majewski, lost to Ohio Democratic Rep. Marcy Kaptur.

+Governors' races took on outsized significance this year, particularly in battleground states that could help decide the results of the 2024 presidential election.
+Democrats held on to governors' mansions in Wisconsin, Michigan and Pennsylvania, defeating Republicans who promoted Trump's lies about a stolen 2020 election.
+Republicans held on to governors’ mansions in Florida, Texas and Georgia, another battleground state Biden narrowly won two years ago.

-Trump lifted Republican Senate candidates to victory in Ohio and North Carolina.
+Trump found some success as well.
+He lifted Republican Senate candidates to victory in Ohio and North Carolina.
 JD Vance, the bestselling author of “Hillbilly Elegy,” defeated 10-term congressman Tim Ryan, while Rep. Ted Budd beat Cheri Beasley, the former chief justice of the state Supreme Court.

 Trump had endorsed more than 300 candidates across the country, hoping the night would end in a red wave he could ride to the 2024 Republican presidential nomination.
 After summoning reporters and his most loyal supporters to a watch party at his Mar-a-Lago club in Florida on Tuesday, he ended the night without a triumphant speech.

 Still, the former president insisted on social media that he'd had "A GREAT EVENING."
-Hours later, Palm Beach County issued an evacuation order for an area that included Trump's club with Tropical Storm Nicole approaching.
+Hours later, Palm Beach County issued an evacuation order for an area that included Trump's club with Hurricane Nicole approaching.

 Associated Press writer Hannah Fingerhut contributed.